TouchBoarder/TiCons-CLI/README.md

      ~/myproject $ ticons icons
      ```

-- Detects if the CWD contains a classic or Alloy project, what platforms are targeted, if the app is locked to one orientation and then generates required splashes using `Default-Portrait-736h@3x.png` as input.
-If Android is targetted, 9-Patch images will be generated and the required `theme.xml` created for you if missing.
+- If Android is targetted, 9-Patch images will be generated and the required `launch_screen.xml` and `launch_theme.xml` created if missing.
+To use the LaunchScreen you must update the MainActivity.cs Activity annotation with the generated LaunchTheme style, and then set your app theme agian in the onCreate with `SetTheme(Resource.Style.MainTheme);`

      ```
      ~/myproject ticons splashes
-     ```

-- Detects if the CWD contains a classic or Alloy project, what platforms are targeted and then generates missing asset densities `iphone/images` as input.
-If both iOS and Android MDPI are targetted, `images` is used for both iOS and Android MDPI.

-     ```
-     ~/myproject ticons assets
      ```

 You can specify diferent input (`ticons icons myIcon.png`) and options to override the defaults for fine-tune the results to your liking.